decidables/decidables/packages/detectable/src/index.md

 SDT was originally developed to understand the decisions of radar operators attempting to detect the faint traces of enemy aircraft, bogeys, among the spurious flashes on the radar screen [@Marcum1947; @Tanner1954; @Peterson1954].
-The fundamental question was: How does a person decide if they are seeing a signal or just noise?
+The fundamental question was: How does a person decide if they are seeing signal or noise?

 In answering this question, researchers attempted to decompose the underlying cognitive process into its constituent parts.
 Then they specified a theory describing these parts in a formal mathematical